fredbelliard/open-publishing-plan/Blogs/FAIRDataBlog.md

 ## Goal ##
-The initial goal was to make open science principles such as Open Data, Open peer review or authorship transparency part of the publication processes.
+The initial goal was to make open science principles such as **Open Data**, **Open peer review** or **authorship and contributor transparency** part of the publication processes.
 However after discussions with my mentors it was decided to work on one open science principles at a time.
 I chose to focus first on Open Data.
 This project aims to embed FAIR DAta in the OA journals publication processes to meet the level of Open quality expected of any TU Delft product falling under the Open Science program .
 This project will establish in the long term the identity of TU Delft OPEN Publishing as a trustworthy academic publisher within and beyond TU Delft.

 ## FAIR Data: Implementation of data sharing in academic publication workflow for Open Access Journals ##